-I am a research and teaching staff at the Department of Economics Universitas Gadjah Mada.
+I am a faculty at the Department of Economics Universitas Gadjah Mada and a postdoctoral research fellow at the Abdul Latif Jameel Poverty Action Lab Southeast Asia.
 I earned my PhD in economics from the University of Pittsburgh.

 My research interests are experimental economics and economics of education.
 My current projects investigate the effects of religious message on choice of Islamic financing (NYUAD research grant), the relationship between school resources and labor market earnings, the impact of the Dell Scholarship Program on various college outcomes (blog post,InsideHigherEd,TheConversation), and household’s preferences regarding the fuel subsidy elimination in Indonesia(link 1, link 2, link 3, link 4, link 5).

 In this blog, I write about some of my studies, some established studies, and cool initiatives around the world.
 The topics that I cover include, but not limited to, the economics of education and experimental methods.